eijikominami/aws-cloudformation-templates/global/README.md

 | DomainName | String | | | The name of the domain |
 | NotificationThreshold | Number | 10 | ○ | The dollar value that triggers a notification if the threshold is exceeded |
 | WebACL | ENABLED / DISABLED | DISABLED | ○ | If it is **DISABLED**, AWS WAF does NOT created |

+## Troubleshooting

+### Certificate Manager Issues

+If SSL certificate validation is failing:

+1. Verify that you own the domain and have access to DNS or email validation
+2. Check that DNS records for validation are properly configured
+3. Ensure that the domain is not already validated in another AWS account
+4. Verify that the certificate is being created in the us-east-1 region

+### Billing Alarm Issues

+If billing alarms are not triggering correctly:

+1. Verify that billing alerts are enabled in your AWS account preferences
+2. Check that the threshold values are set appropriately for your usage
+3. Ensure that the SNS topic has the correct permissions and subscribers
+4. Remember that billing data may have a delay of up to 24 hours

+### CloudFront Monitoring Issues

+If CloudFront alarms are not working:

+1. Verify that the CloudFront distribution ID is correct and exists
+2. Check that CloudFront metrics are being published to CloudWatch
+3. Ensure that the alarm thresholds are appropriate for your traffic patterns
+4. Verify that the distribution is in the us-east-1 region for global metrics